 We make AA Easy!

-Our goal here at Buck Scientific is to make instruments that are easy to use, and maintain for many years, at minimal expense.
+Since 1970 our goal here at Buck Scientific has been to make instruments that are easy to use, and maintain for many years, at minimal expense.
 We take a hands on approach to customer service by answering our own phones.
 You can talk to the engineer who assembled your instrument, for quick and friendly support.
 Call us today with your AA questions 800-562-5566.

 The New 230ATS will continue Buck's long tradition of making single beam AAS with in-line Deuterium background correction.
 Our simple optical design gives our systems superior energy, and better results than double beam AA systems.
 Our unique design also allows our instruments to have a smaller footprint and a lower cost.